Ending of refugee status and subsidiary protection

-Your refugee status is withdrawn, meaning that you will no longer have asylum in Finland, if:
+Your refugee status will be ended, meaning that you will no longer have asylum in Finland, if:

 - you voluntarily re-avail yourself of the protection of your country of nationality;

-- you voluntarily regain your previous citizenship after you have lost it;
+- you regain your citizenship of your own free will after you have lost it;

 - you become a citizen of another state and are able to avail yourself of the protection of this country;

-- you voluntarily settle in the country from which you fled because you feared persecution; or
+- you voluntarily settle in the country from which you fled for fear of persecution;

 - you are no longer in need of protection because the circumstances under which you became a refugee no longer exist.

-Your subsidiary protection status is withdrawn if the circumstances that led to its granting no longer exist or have changed to such a degree that you no longer need protection.
+Your subsidiary protection status is ended if the circumstances that led to its granting no longer exist or have changed to such a degree that you no longer need protection.

-Impact of crimes on withdrawal of international protection
+Impact of crimes on the ending of international protection

 We will re-assess your status if a proposal has been made to deport you from Finland.